Riteshpandey9693/Riteshpandey9693/README.md

 ## 🎯 Goals Ahead

-- 🚀 Dive deeper into backend technologies and full-stack architecture.
+- 🚀 Dive deeper into Fronted technologies and full-stack architecture.
 - 📚 Continue solving DSA problems to sharpen problem-solving skills.
 - 🤝 Open for collaborations, internships, or freelance opportunities.